Stevo Pearce: The The

 Matt Johnson, of the band The The, first came across Stevo after receiving a series of odd phone calls wanting him to support the band, Cabaret Voltaire.
 Johnson was being offered to support the band in Retford, Nottingham.
 At first he declined due to there being no payment; Stevo insisted it would be good for Johnson's career.
 In the end Johnson agreed and travelled up to Sheffield in Tony Mayo's (Naked Lunch) old Ford Transit van, along with Stevo, Keith Laws, Tom Johnston, Peter Ashworth (who comprised the band at that time) and Naked Lunch, who were the main support band.
 The whole concert turned out to be a good experience for Johnson who, afterwards, continued to work with Stevo.

 Johnson and Laws recorded an untitled track for the Some Bizzare Album.
 Stevo became Matt Johnson's manager in around 1982 and began looking to sign The The to a major record label.

 After the success of Soft Cell, in particular, Stevo began to have immense clout with the major record companies.
-Johnson and Laws had released the single "Cold Spell Ahead" on the independent side of Some Bizzare but later Stevo dealt with Decca Records, who paid for Johnson to re-record the song with producer Mike Thorne in New York.
-The clever thing that Stevo had managed to do was get Decca to pay for the recordings while still keeping ownership of the recordings.
+Johnson and Laws had released the single "Cold Spell Ahead" on the independent side of Some Bizarre but later Stevo dealt with Decca Records, who paid for Johnson to re-record the song with producer Mike Thorne in New York.
+Stevo had managed to get Decca to pay for the recordings while still keeping ownership of the recordings.
 This was a good example of how Stevo dealt with the large major recording companies at the time.
 After Johnson had completed the recordings Stevo began dealing with both Decca and CBS for a record deal.
 The deal famously went to CBS with a bizarre contract signing in Trafalgar Square.